renatrazumov/Dynamic/doc/stormnode-budget.md

   - nextblock          - Get info about next superblock for budget system
   - nextsuperblocksize - Get superblock size for a given blockheight
   - projection         - Show the projection of which proposals will be paid the next cycle
-  - vote               - Vote on a proposal by single stormnode (using darksilk.conf setup)
+  - vote               - Vote on a proposal by single dynode (using dynamic.conf setup)
-  - vote-many          - Vote on a proposal by all stormnodes (using stormnode.conf setup)
+  - vote-many          - Vote on a proposal by all dynodes (using dynode.conf setup)
   - vote-alias         - Vote on a proposal by alias
  - snfinalbudget "command"... ( "passphrase" )
   - vote-many   - Vote on a finalized budget